ktheticdev/BadWDSD/README.md

 This modchip replace and unrelated to previous **BadHTAB** exploit.
 While both are exploiting XDR ram.
 Method it uses is completely different.

-This modchip then allow full access to lv1 hypervisor and ability to run new variant of CFW called **qCFW**.
+This modchip then allow full access to lv1 hypervisor and ability to run new variant of persistence CFW called **qCFW**.
 Unlock many features of CFW that HEN can't do.
 It can also used to recover console such as exit FSM, or updating consoles with dead BD/BT module.
 Downgrading also possible.

 With proper solder and wiring, this modchip is very stable and should get you to XMB within 30 secs.